e2w5/DetectionLabRevamped/Vagrant/lab-guide/6-1-2 botsv2-walkthrough.md

 2. **Start the Splunk server VM** (named `logger`) if it is not already running: `vagrant up logger`.
 This boots the Splunk Enterprise instance shipped with DetectionLab.
 3. **SSH into the logger VM**: `vagrant ssh logger` or use the VM terminal.
 You will land in `/home/vagrant`.
 4. **Run the bundled BOTSv2 installer**: `sudo /vagrant/scripts/install-botsv2.sh`.
 The script installs required Splunk apps and downloads the attack-only BOTSv2 dataset into `/opt/splunk/etc/apps/`.
 Keep the terminal open until you see `BOTSv2 Installation complete!`.
 5. **Restart Splunk and verify ingestion**: `sudo /opt/splunk/bin/splunk restart`.
-After the restart, browse to `https://logger:8000` (or `https://127.0.0.1:8000` via port forwarding), log in with `admin/changeme`, and run `| eventcount summarize=false index=botsv2`.
+After the restart, run `| eventcount summarize=false index=botsv2`.
 You should see millions of events confirm a successful import.
 6. **(Optional) Disable Palo Alto auto lookups when KV Store is unstable**:
    ```
    cd /opt/splunk/etc/apps/Splunk_TA_paloalto